 Showcasing live Irish music seven nights a week, The Old Storehouse is favourite among tourists and Dubs alike.
 Set in the centre of Temple Bar, its location is hard to beat!

-Both food and drink are served each day from 11.00am till late at The Old Storehouse and the music sessions begin at 3.00pm.
-Performing at The Old Storehouse is a big deal for singer songwriters – Gavin James was made famous while performing here!
+Both food and drink are served each day from 12pm till late at The Old Storehouse and the music sessions begin at 3pm on Sundays – Thursdays and at 2pm on Fridays and Saturdays Performing at The Old Storehouse is a big deal for singer songwriters – Gavin James was made famous while performing here!

 2. Johnny Fox’s

 Glencullen, Dublin Mountains, Co.
 Dublin

 Johnny Fox’s is famously known as “Ireland’s Highest Pub” due to its mountainous location and is a must visit for fans of live Irish music.

 There’s live music and entertainment seven days a week at Johnny Fox’s and you can leave the car at home – they operate a shuttle bus service!
 Attending a trad session in Johnny Fox’s will have you feeling like you’re at a good old-fashioned Irish house party.

 3. The Cobblestone